About the Stimulus Grants Initiative

 NO. The award cannot be deferred in the case of pre-planned periods of absence.

-Epigenetic markers for adverse childhood experiences among complex concurrent psychiatric disorders: a pilot study
+Dr. Michael Song, PGY1 Resident: Epigenetic markers for adverse childhood experiences among complex concurrent psychiatric disorders: a pilot stud